anshika-kashyap/revenue-optimization/README.md

     - Matplotlib.pyplot (for data visualization)
     - Seaborn (for higher level data visualization)
   - Markdown (for documentation & explanations)
+- BigQuery (for storing the dataset to query)
-- BigQuery (for querying the dataset)
+  - Structured Query Language/SQL (for querying the dataset)

 ## Timeline
 - The project took 5 days for completion.